-Cockroaches are common household pests.
-They have flat bodies designed to fit into tight spaces and have the ability to multiply quickly.
+There are a few thousands different cockroach types in the world.
 Most of them are not considered as pests, but a few species gave cockroaches their bad name.
-The German cockroach is dreaded by most people.
+The German cockroach is one of the species dreaded by most people.
 Its small size and capability to adapt to any environments means it can be easily transported from place to place in household items.
+Cockroaches have flat bodies designed to fit into tight spaces and have the ability to multiply quickly.
 Populations can reach alarming numbers before the infestation is noticed.

-If you are preparing to move, take precautions to ensure that cockroaches don’t hide in your belongings.
-It only takes one stray insect to infest your home.
-Follow these tips for a stress-free move.
+If you are preparing to move, take precautions to ensure cockroaches are not hiding in your belongings.
+It only takes one stray cockroach to infest your home.

-When your home is infested with German cockroaches it is critical that you have an adequate treatment carried out by a cockroach control expert before you start packing.
+If your home is infested with German cockroaches it is crucial to have an professional treatment done before you start packing.

 Because German cockroaches can infest any household item.
 Inadequate treatment will only result in you taking live cockroaches into your new home with your belongings.